ash-project/ash/usage-rules.md

 #### Relationship Types

-- For Polymorphic relationships, you can model them using `Ash.Type.Union`; see the “Polymorphic Relationships” guide for more information.
+- For Polymorphic relationships, you can model them using `Ash.Type.Union`; see the [Polymorphic Relationships guide](https://hexdocs.pm/ash/polymorphic-relationships.html) for more information.

 ```elixir
 relationships do